 The data centre hardware and associated ancillary equipment produces heat which must be managed by the cooling systems.
 The data centres are cooled primarily utilising outside air, via roof mounted Air Handling Units (AHU).
 Conditions in Ireland are conducive to this free cooling strategy, which essentially moves outside air across the servers to cool and then exhaust the higher temperature air to atmosphere.
-There are other small areas in the building which require additional cooling, i.e. the CNR Rooms, but the majority of the building is serviced by outside air cooling.
+There are other small areas in the building which require additional cooling, i.e. the PCCR Rooms, but the majority of the building is serviced by outside air cooling.
 In order to achieve such high levels of optimisation the Cooling units operate on two different modes dry cooling and evaporative cooling mode.
-The AHUs will primarily operate in a dry cooling mode air from inside the data hall is cooled using external air via an air-to-air heat exchanger before being supplied back to the data hall.
-It is expected that the AHU will operate in dry mode for c.95% in a typical year.
+The AHUs primarily operate in a dry cooling mode air from inside the data hall is cooled using external air via an air-to-air heat exchanger before being supplied back to the data hall.
+It is expected that the AHUs will operate in dry mode for c.95% in a typical year.

 Attachment 4-8-1 (Operational Report) presents further details regarding the cooling systems in operation at the site.
-It is anticipated that the evaporative cooling system will be required very infrequently, however water used within the system at DB3,4 and 5 is flushed from the system periodically to mitigate against legionella.
-The daily average volume discharge from the evaporative cooling is 7.2m3 a day or 2,628m3 per annum.
+It is anticipated that the evaporative cooling system will be required very infrequently, however water used within the system is flushed from the system periodically to mitigate against legionella.